 - Checks on EBS volumes yielded similar findings that identified underutilized EBS volumes used for test projects.
 As part of the optimization exercise, many volumes were deleted and snapshots were saved on Amazon S3.

 There are many reasons for moving from traditional data centers to a cloud model.
 High elasticity, agility, and low startup costs are the primary reasons that have attracted numerous organizations to embrace a cloud architecture.
 With time and the involvement of multiple teams, however, reigning in costs for AWS accounts becomes a challenge.
 AWS Trusted Advisor offers automatic insights on your AWS resources and can help you take appropriate action.
 Although enterprise and business support involves additional fees, Trusted Advisor usually provides impressive cost savings, added security, and a highly resilient setup.

 Take Further Control Over Your Cloud Costs

 The AWS cloud can be extremely cost-effective as long as you have the right tools in place.
-Try Cloud Protection Manager for free in order to automate your backup and recovery for EC2 instances, EBS volumes, RDS, Redshift, and Aurora clusters.
+Try N2WS Backup & Recovery (CPM) for FREE in order to automate your backup and recovery for EC2 instances, EBS volumes, RDS, Redshift, and Aurora clusters.
 By extending and enhancing native Amazon snapshots, Cloud Protection Manager offers the most efficient backup available.